 This traditional origami windmill model is better known as Pinwheel in the USA.
-It’s another one of those designs that a lot of people will be familiar with from their childhood, but might not immediately recognise as origami, simply because they’ve never thought about it that way.
+It’s another one of those designs like a paper airplane that a lot of people will be familiar with from their childhood, but might not immediately recognise as origami, simply because they’ve never thought about it that way.

 Why not try making several paper pinwheels and arranging them at different heights in a plant pot?
 Just remember to bring them inside when it rains.
 I will be writing about how to preserve origami models in a later post.